-For the “change in quantity”, subtract the number of units you typically produce in a batch from the total units you plan to make in the new batch.
+For the “change in quantity”, subtract the number of units you typically produce in a batch from the total units you plan to make in a new batch.

-The easiest way to understand marginal cost is through an example — let’s look at how companies can use marginal costs in a manufacturing environment.
+The easiest way to understand marginal cost is to illustrate it with an example.
+Let’s look at how companies can use marginal costs in a manufacturing environment.

 Suppose your company produces windows at a manufacturing plant.
 Typically, a single batch will produce 100 windows for $3,000.
 As your sales representatives continue to expand your business’s territory, demand for windows increases.
 To meet the growing demand, you now start producing 200 windows for $5,000.

 The formula for uncovering the marginal cost in this scenario would be as follows:

 Marginal Cost = ($5,000 – $3,000) / (200-100) = $20